Zakaria-El-Maachi/Os_Simulator/README.md

 3. Once the build process is complete, navigate to the `target` directory.
 4. Locate the JAR file named `CPUScheduler-1.0-SNAPSHOT-shaded.jar`.
-5. Execute the JAR file by running the following command:
+5. Execute the JAR file by clicking on it twice or by running the following command:

     ```
     java -jar CPUScheduler-1.0-SNAPSHOT-shaded.jar